 You'll get a warning if you schedule a report to output to or email a file on a mapped drive, since drive mappings don't work well in scheduled tasks.

 A scheduled report has to run under a specific Windows account, so click the Next button and enter the login name and password of the account to run the report under.
 Normally, this is your usual Windows user name and password.
+Click the "show password" button toggle between displaying the password in plain text or as "*****" (the password is always stored encrypted regardless of the setting of this button).
 If you are on a network, you may need to specify the domain using "DOMAIN\USERNAME."
 Note that the scheduled task cannot be saved if you don't have a password for your Windows account; see http://support.microsoft.com/kb/310715 for details.
 The Schedule Wizard remembers the user name and password you entered last time you scheduled a report so you don't have to enter them every time you create a schedule.

 When you are finished specifying the settings for the schedule, click the Finish button.
 The report runs automatically on a regular basis according to the schedule settings.